systemcarl/weblog/outlines/about-me.md

     - I will grow old realizing the future the 1960's science-fiction dreamed about, or die trying.

+- I plan to continue my research within the fields of computer science, psychology, and physics.
+- I hope my efforts will also contribute to future scientific research and education.

 ### So Long, And Thanks for All the Fish
 - Thank you for reading about me.
     - It is an honor to have anyone read about my work.